1. Where can I find the FDDS application?

 10. How many students are accepted into the program each year?

-The Frederick Douglass Distinguished Scholars Program admits five freshmen per year.
+The Frederick Douglass Distinguished Scholars program annually admits five first year students.

 11. What is the difference between the Frederick Douglass Scholarship and the Frederick Douglass Distinguished Scholars program?

 The Frederick Douglass Scholarship is a partial merit-based scholarship awarded by Admissions.
 This is entirely separate from the Frederick Douglass Distinguished Scholars (FDDS) program.
-The FDDS program is American University's only Honors and Scholars community, awarding participants the institution's most prestigious scholarship of full tuition, room, board, books and fees.
+The FDDS program awards participants the institution's most prestigious scholarship of full tuition, room, board, books, UPass and mandatory fees.